Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 Third generation antihistamines

 Antihistamines of the 3rd (third) generation are also otherwise called active metabolites.
-They have strong antihistaminic properties and have practically no contraindications.
+They have strong antihistamine properties and have virtually no contraindications.
 The standard set of these drugs includes:

 cetrin